Broadleaf Weed Control in Spring

-As early spring arrives homeowners walk through their springtime lawns , they all have the same question.
-“What is this strange little weed?”
+As early spring arrives homeowners walk through their springtime lawns, they all have the same question: “What is this strange little weed?”
 Bare spots left from summer stressed lawns become home to broadleaf weeds.
-Some weeds like dandelions survive the winter, others weeds like chickweed and henbit with its purple flowers will pop up from seed in cool soils.
+Some weeds, like dandelions, survive the winter while others weeds like chickweed and henbit, with its purple flowers, will pop up from seed in cool soils.
 As days get longer and soil temperatures rise the small broadleaf weeds start to spread out and capture the sun’s rays.

 The best way to kill these spring weeds is a cool weather liquid weed killer.
-Gordon’s Speed Zone with Uncle’s Stikit, added can be used effectively during cooler spring weather.
+Gordon’s Speed Zone with Uncle’s Stikit added can be used effectively during cooler spring weather.
 Uncle’s Stikit, a non-ionic surfactant, improves weed killing efficiency by increasing the spread and penetration of the active ingredient throughout the surface of the broadleaf weed.
-Humectants in Stikit extends drying time which encourages increased uptake of herbicide on broadleaf weeds.
-Also, be patient, at cold soil temperatures, these plants die more slowly, and you may need a second application after seven to ten days.
+Humectants in Stikit extend drying time which encourages increased uptake of the herbicide on broadleaf weeds.
+Also, be patient, at cold soil temperatures these plants die more slowly, and you may need a second application after seven to ten days.
 Speed Zone is the best choice for tiny leaf weeds like chickweed, clover, veronica and henbit.
 Always use pesticides responsibly.

 When warm weather has arrived, the broadleaf weeds get a little larger.
 The larger the leaf, the easier the target, so Loveland Weed and Feed is an excellent control for broadleaf weeds.
 Using Weed and Feed has three great advantages: